 Andreas was known for his hard-working attitude, and he had a gift for producing lots of things with his hands.
 After he married the love of his life, Riikka, his artistic skill suddenly found new dimensions and he began to paint.
 Unlike with many artists, Alariesto’s works began to be appreciated during his lifetime.
 His first art exhibition was held in Helsinki in 1976, and it was a success.

 The area of Sodankylä, Savukoski and Pelkosenniemi is known as Sompio Lapland.
 At the Alariesto Museum and Gallery pictures, paintings and stories by the artist himself will help you peek into the Sompio life and culture of days gone by.
 The landscapes, reindeer and old Saami way of life are depicted in the works to brilliant effect.

-Upstairs in the Museum-Gallery, right next to the main exhibition you can find a room for Sodankylä Folk Museum virtual tour.
-In there you can experience the summery weekend afternoon at the Folk Museum all year around through VR-goggles or on a big TV-screen.
+Upstairs in the Museum-Gallery, right next to the main exhibition you can find a room for Sodankylä Local Heritage Museum virtual tour.
+In there you can experience the summery weekend afternoon at the Local Heritage Museum all year around through VR-goggles or on a big TV-screen.
 At summer time it’s highly advisable to visit the museum in person though as it’s just a stone throw away on the South side of the town.

 Sodankylä Tourist Information Office

 The Sodankylä Tourist Information Office operates in the same building as the Museum-GalleryAlariesto.
 Pop in to ask for the best advice on where to go when you’re in Sodankylä.
 At the shop at the Tourist Information Office you can buy gorgeous posters, postcards and shirts with Andreas Alariesto’s work, Midnight Sun Film Festival products, books about Lapland and many other high-quality, Lapland-themed products.